 Who is a Highly Sensitive Person?

-A Highly Sensitive Person (HSP), or sometimes called having a Sensory Processing Sensitivity (SPS), has a set of innate, genetic traits and comprises about 15-20% of the population.
-An HSP’s nervous system is wired differently and they experience stimuli (sights, sounds, touch, smells, and tastes) and emotions at a deep and intense level.
+A Highly Sensitive Person (HSP), or sometimes called having a Sensory Processing Sensitivity (SPS), has a set of innate, genetic traits.
+HSPs comprise about 15-20% of the population.
+An HSP’s nervous system is wired differently.
+They experience stimuli (sights, sounds, touch, smells, and tastes) and emotions at a deep and intense level.
 Therefore, they are overwhelmed easily, have difficulty making decisions, detail-oriented, very observant, intuitive and generally self-aware.
-They tend to be “caretaker” types, as they can be very cognizant of the emotions and needs of others, but can sometimes neglect themselves in putting others first.
+They tend to be “caretaker” types.
+Meaning, they can be very aware of the emotions and needs of others, but sometimes neglect themselves in putting others first.

-Elaine Aron, a researcher and expert on HSPs, in her book Psychotherapy and the Highly Sensitive Person, uses the acronym DOES to represent the various traits of an HSP, which have been described more above:
+Elaine Aron, a researcher and expert on HSPs, in her book Psychotherapy and the Highly Sensitive Person, uses the acronym DOES.
+This acronym represents the various traits of an HSP, which have been described more above: